Pain into Power: Lyrics and song meanings

+Release and promotion

+Terror officially announced the album and its release date on March 8, 2022, that same day they also released the first single "Can't Help But Hate," featuring Cannibal Corpse vocalist George "Corpsegrinder" Fisher.
+The second single "Boundless Contempt" was released on April 6.
+The third and final single the title track was released on April 26, alongside an official music video.
+On May 7, the day after the albums release Terror released another music video for the track "Unashamed," which features guest appearances from Crystal Pak of Initiate and Madison Watkins ofYear Of The Knife.

+Following the albums release Terror toured the U.S. alongside Kublai Khan and Sanguisugabogg.

+On August 22, the band released an official music video for "Can’t Help But Hate" along with a B side from the album a cover of Death Threat's song "Dead At Birth".

 Critical reception

 like the band’s previous efforts Pain into Power revived positive reviews Metal Injection gave the album a 9/10 stating “Terror are still the undisputed kings of the hardcore scene.
 It's relentless, bone-snapping stuff that flattens everything around it just as indiscriminately as ever, but never compromises on its messages for the sake of piling on more aggression, that bane of modern hardcore.
 There's little else to say, except that is a must listen.”
 Ray of New Noise Magazine added, Terror’s latest album is true to themselves; unapologetically coarse and direct.
 The band’s techniques have given them a line they tow and improve with each release.
 Pain into Power is a consistent listen; only twenty minutes in length or so, but 10 times as ferocious.
+Nik Young of Metal Hammer wrote "Their eighth studio album blends the urgency of Lowest Of The Low with modern maturity, and the trusty riffs, breakdowns and basslines are all distilled into an intense, 20-minute adrenaline shot".

+Revolver Magazine dubbed Pain Into Power the third best hardcore album of 2022.
+The BrooklynVegan also put the record on their list of the 20 best hardcore albums of 2022.